 While your AC unit can perform great and keep your home cool if installed properly, there is room for error and there are many reasons why your AC unit could stop working properly.
 Some of the reasons for nonperforming units include incorrect installation, poor service quality, and inadequate maintenance.
-At Bold City AC, we want to help you understand how issues arise and how we can fix them.
-Call for the best air conditioning service Jacksonville FL.
+At Bold City Heating And Air, we want to help you understand how issues arise and how we can fix them.
+Call for the best air conditioning service in Jacksonville FL.

 If your AC is low on refrigerant, it could have a leak or it was undercharged when installed.
 If a leak is present, adding refrigerant won’t solve the problem.
 Our technicians can fix leaks, test the repair, and then charge the system with the correct amount of refrigerant.

 Electric Control Failure

 It’s common for compressor and fan controls to wear out, especially if the air conditioner turns on and off frequently or if the system is oversized.
 Our technicians can also check for electrical connections during service appointments to make sure the wires and terminals aren’t corroded.

 Room air conditioning units have a thermostat sensor that measures the temperature of the air entering the evaporative coil.
 If this sensor isn’t located in the correct area or touches the coil, the air conditioner could constantly cycle or kick on at random times.